BartekJimenez/crudExample/docs/readme.md

 ## Example of phase 1

-All examples will be done via Postman
+All examples will be done via Postman.

 Post user 558:

 ![step one](images/post-1-input.png)

-Afterwards, we add four more users the same way and then view them all via GET:
+Afterwards, we can add three more users the same way and then view them all via GET:

 ![step two](images/get-1-input.png)

-We can also use PUT to edit the description(or any field we desire to edit):
+We can also use PUT to edit the description (or any field we desire to edit):

 ![step three](images/put-1-input.png)